 If you have a blog like most, it probably covers a variety of topics, even if it’s a niche blog.

-Chances are high that a visitor that subscribed to a content upgrade on one topic might have zero interest on another topic you blog about.
+Chances are high that a visitor that subscribed to a content upgrade on one topic might have zero interest in another topic you blog about.

-Let’s say you run a fashion website where you talk about men and women’s fashion.
+Let’s say you run a fashion website where you talk about men’s and women’s fashion.

 You placed a content upgrade for women’s wear and a different one for male outfits.